What Do You Need to Know About Rear-End Collisions in Minnesota?

 Common Causes of Rear-End Collisions in Minnesota

 Rear-end collisions are the most common type of motor vehicle accident.
-According to the National Highway Transportation Safety Administration (NHTSA), they account for 29 percent of all car crashes, many of which end in injuries and fatalities.
-Data collected by the Minnesota Department of Public Safety (MnDPS) reflects that in a recent year, more than 24,000 rear-end collisions occurred in the state.
+According to the National Highway Transportation Safety Administration (NHTSA), they account for 29 percent of all car crashes, many of which result in injuries and fatalities.
+According to the Minnesota Department of Public Safety (MnDPS), in one recent year, more than 24,000 rear-end collisions occurred in the state.

 Common Injuries in Minnesota Rear-End Collisions

-Rear-end collisions have the potential to inflict severe and fatal injuries.
-Victims of rear-end accidents commonly suffer:
+Rear-end collisions have the potential to cause severe and fatal injuries.
+Some of the most common injuries include:

 The Right to Compensation for a Rear-End Collision